 According to Article 25 of the Articles, one-third of the Directors for the time being (or, if the number of Directors is not a multiple of three (3), the number nearest to but not less than one-third) shall retire from office by rotation, provided that every Director shall be subject to retirement at an annual general meeting at least once every three years.
 Any Director appointed to fill a casual vacancy shall, subject to Article 26, hold office only until the next following general meeting of the Company and such Director shall then be eligible for re-election at the relevant general meeting by the shareholders of the Company.
-In the upcoming annual general meeting, one executive Director and one independent non-executive Director would retire and subject to re-election.
+In the upcoming AGM, two independent non-executive Directors would retire and subject to re-election.